What is the Code of Conduct for Health and Social Care?

 Standard 3: Collaborate with colleagues to deliver high-quality, safe, and compassionate healthcare.

-Working together is crucial in healthcare.
+Working together is important in healthcare.
 This standard emphasises the need for teamwork and good communication among staff.
-It highlights sharing knowledge and skills to improve care quality and ensure it remains safe, effective, and compassionate.
+It features sharing knowledge and skills to improve care quality and ensure it remains safe, effective, and compassionate.

 Standard 4: Communicate openly and effectively to support the health, safety, and wellbeing of service users and their carers.